simon345wu/hello-world/README.md

 # hello-world
-the first git project for me.
+The first git project for me.
 Practice only

+This project is for pratice Git by simon wu.